zthun/janitor/README.md

 ln -s node_modules/@zthun/web-styles/lint/.htmlhintrc .htmlhintrc
 ```

 Alternatively, eslint, tslint, and sass-lint allow you to create non soft linked files that extend other configs.
+This way is recommended for Windows users since windows doesn't really have the concept of symbolic links and can't really read them as shortcuts.

 ```
 .eslintrc =>